-The tiny Mediterranean island of Malta is becoming one of Europe’s hottest travel destinations that’s perfect for every type of traveller.
+The tiny Mediterranean island of Malta is becoming one of Europe’s hottest holiday destinations that’s perfect for every type of traveller.

 Malta is a small island country situated just below Italy.
 In fact it’s one of the most beautiful destinations you’ll find in the Mediterranean.